Puppies can be a lot of fun, but their nutritional needs aren’t as easy as you’d expect.

 1. Complete and Balanced Meals

-can't grow on meat alone.
+Dogs can’t grow on meat alone.
 They need an appropriate combination of protein, fat, carbohydrates, fiber, vitamins, minerals, and more.

 Most commercially available puppy foods have been formulated to be nutritionally complete and balanced for puppy growth and will include a statement that such foods have met requirements of the American Association of Feed Control Officials (AAFCO).
-"Nutritionally complete" means that all the required nutrients are present in a particular food and are included in quantities that suffice a puppy's playful and energetic needs
+“Nutritionally complete” means that all the required nutrients are present in a particular food and are included in quantities that suffice a puppy’s playful and energetic needs.

 Although nutritional completeness and balance according to AAFCO is important, there are many foods available to dog owners that meet such requirements but use poor-quality ingredients, some of which don’t even exist in nature, are deemed inedible for human consumption (feed-grade), and are vastly different from the manner by which canines are biologically intended to eat.